texas oncology more breakthroughs. more victories

 Treatment

-ET patients who do not experience symptoms, are younger, and without cardiovascular comorbidities may not need active treatment other than monitoring.
-However, if symptoms are present or the patient has high risk features (age greater than 60, prior blood clots, or positive JAK 2 mutation), treatment may be needed.
-Treatment options include low-dose aspirin and other medications such as hydroxyurea, ruxolitinib, anagrelide, and interferon.
-Clinical trials can also be an important treatment option.
+ET patients who do not experience symptoms, are younger, and do not have cardiovascular comorbidities may not need active treatment and may continue monitoring.
+However, if symptoms are present or the patient has high risk features (older than 60, prior blood clots, or JAK2 mutation) which may increase risk of blood clots, treatment may be needed.
+Treatment options include low-dose aspirin and other medications such as hydroxyurea, ruxolitinib, anagrelide, and interferon alfa.
+Other treatment options may be available through clinical trials.

-Sources: Leukemia and Lymphoma Society, MPN Research Foundation, and National Cancer Institute
+Sources: Leukemia and Lymphoma Society, MPN Research Foundation, National Cancer Institute, National Center for Advancing Translational Sciences, and National Library of Medicine

 Download Fact Sheet